 How Big is LEGOLAND?

-LEGOLAND California is 128 acres, which means there is less walking than at Disneyland.
+LEGOLAND California has 128 acres, which means there is less walking than at Disneyland.

-When most people talk about LEGOLAND, they are just referring to LEGOLAND Park.
-But, there’s also the Water Park and SEA LIFE Aquarium.
+When most people talk about LEGOLAND, they just refer to LEGOLAND Park.
+But there’s also the Water Park and SEA LIFE Aquarium.

-LEGOLAND Park is set up as one big loop that slightly goes uphill and then backs down again.
+LEGOLAND Park is one big loop that slightly goes uphill and then backs down again.
 There are different themed areas along the loop that include themed rides, food options, and decor.

 Getting to LEGOLAND California